sarthhmali/sarthhmali/README.md

 ⚙️ Working on Python backend development, building logic, APIs, and database-driven applications.

+⚙️ Working on machine learning and building projects

 📚 Currently pursuing B.Tech in Computer Science and Engineering at Annasaheb Dange College of Engineering, Ashta.

 💻 Developer Side of Me